mysql/mysql-ndb-operator/docker/mysql-cluster/README.md

 Ndb operator uses the public images available in dockerhub.
 By default, the mysql/mysql-cluster:latest image is used.
 A custom MySQL Cluster image can also be built and used with the operator.
 The docker files and scripts required for building a MySQL Cluster image are included in this directory.

+### License

+Copyright (c) 2021, Oracle and/or its affiliates.

+License information can be found in the LICENSE file.
+This distribution may include materials developed by third parties.
+For license and attribution notices for these materials, please refer to the LICENSE file.

 ### Build image from source code

 To compile and build a custom image from source code run,